About

 I’ve spent my career in infrastructure — first building IT systems for small and mid-size businesses, then operating data centers at a scale that didn’t exist when I started.

-I joined Meta in 2013 as an operations manager at a single data center in North Carolina, when the fleet was still at the Megawatt scale.
-Over the past 13 years, our team has grown through multiple Gigawatts and we’re now scaling toward dozens of Gigawatts.
-Today I direct operations for one of Meta’s largest regions — multiple campuses across the Southeast and beyond, supporting a significant share of the company’s AI compute.
-Our team is currently supporting the turn-up of Hyperion in Louisiana — Meta’s next-generation campus that will be the size of Manhattan and 5 GW at full build-out.
+I joined Meta in 2013 as a data center technician at a single campus in North Carolina, when the fleet was still at the Megawatt scale.
+Over the past 13 years, I’ve grown with the team through multiple Gigawatts and we’re now scaling toward dozens.
+Today I direct operations for Meta’s South region — ~24% of Meta’s GPU fleet and total megawatts.
+We grew the region from 754 MW to 1,070 MW (+42%) in 18 months under my Area Lead tenure, and we’re currently supporting the turn-up of Hyperion in Louisiana — Meta’s next-generation campus that will be the size of Manhattan and 5 GW at full build-out.

 What I’ve built

 Multiple regions from the ground up.
-Our team has commissioned and deployed new data center regions from dirt to production traffic — concurrent builds, expansions, and retrofits delivering significant new capacity every quarter.
+Our team has commissioned and deployed new data center regions from dirt to production traffic — including Meta’s first all-Turin server region, delivered on schedule.
+We position thousands of racks per year at rates up to 750 racks/week with single-day records of 200 racks.

 AI into how I operate.
 I don’t just govern AI initiatives — I use AI tools daily.
 I’ve built AI agents into my own workflow for meeting prep, workforce modeling, data analysis, and operational reporting.
-That hands-on fluency shapes how I evaluate and sponsor AI programs across the organization, from agentic repair systems to human-in-the-loop troubleshooting agents.
+That hands-on fluency shapes how I evaluate and sponsor AI programs across the organization.

 Before Meta